DataDog/integrations-core/envoy/README.md

 ### Configuration

-1. Edit the `envoy.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Envoy performance data.
+1. Edit the `envoy.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][14] to start collecting your Envoy performance data.
   See the [sample envoy.d/conf.yaml][4] for all available configuration options.

 2. Check if the Datadog Agent can access Envoy's [admin endpoint][5].